 Then, one night I came home late.
 In the light of a wonky Victorian lamp post, I could see something sitting on the dry stone wall round the cottage.
 The thing was quite small, hunched and rather shapeless.
 Someone must have found a child’s toy and left it there to be reclaimed, I thought.
 I went to open the gate – and the shapeless thing rotated its head an impossible degree and opened its eyes at me.

 Now Little Owls, for such it was, do eyes in a big way.
 Pantechnicon headlights could take their correspondence course.
-Glaring at you from a distance of twenty feet or so in the dark, they have quite an effect.
+Glaring at you from a distance of ten feet or so in the dark, they have quite an effect.
 I recoiled, stumbled and slid into the ditch that ran beside our garden wall.
 The Little Owl shuffled away along the wall about fifteen feet or so and carried on glaring.
 If ever an owl said, ‘Bugger off and let me get on with finding supper,’ that one did.
 Wet, muddy, and more than a bit whiffy (it was not one of your purling stream sort of ditches) I began to laugh.

 I have seen them two or three times since, over the years.
 Every time it’s special.
 Totally absorbing, humbling, profoundly satisfying.
 What my friend Karin calls a levitating experience, in fact.
 So ‘Little Owl Moments’ has become my personal shorthand for that sensation of time standing still and everything being in harmony.
 Rare.
 Magic.